 - Excess weight puts pressure on the feet and between the toes.

 - Poor foot conformation.

-- Yeast infection, often caused by the licking.
+- Yeast overgrowth, often caused by the licking.

 You can visit your vet if you need diagnostic tests.
 A skin biopsy can be done to ensure it’s not cancerous.
 Your vet can also do a bacterial culture to identify the bacteria or do skin scrapings to check for demodex mites or allergies.